 Multiple Rules in CSS

 When more than one CSS rule matches, then different CSS declarations might conflict with one another.
 In that case, “the most specific declaration wins”.
 The rules for what counts as more specific are really disgusting, so if you find yourself debugging CSS code because the styles “don’t take”, the first thing you should try is to set completely different classes for the element and add all the declarations to this class.
 Then, with help from the Developer Tools, you can add classes back to your element to see which declarations might be winning the specificity race.
 In order to avoid this kind of trouble, it’s better to stick to simple declarations as much as possible.

-Try editing CSS directly in the inspector!
+A cool method to debug is to edit CSS directly in the inspector!

 Pseudo ClassesSee output in new page.

 The CSS Grid Layout is a modern and helpful way for laying out content on a webpage.
 Back in the day, we used to use tables to do this.
 That was followed by complicated css floating arrantements, and then finally by libraries that provided something like today’s grid layout.